|

 Chocolate Mountains - Find 2004.
 A ureilite.
 A 699 g stone was found at the base of Black Mountain by Bill Sajkowicz.

-Los Angeles - Find 1999 Oct 30.
-Two stones, weighing 452.6 g and 245.4 g respectively, were found by Robert (Bob) Verish (P.O.
-Box 237, Sunland, CA) of Meteorite-Recovery Lab in his back yard while he was cleaning out a box of rocks that was part of his rock collection.
-The specimens may have been collected ~20 years ago in the Mojave Desert.
-More here.
+Los Angeles - Recognized 1999 Oct 30.
+Two stones, weighing 452.6 g and 245.4 g respectively, were recovered by Robert (Bob) Verish of the Meteorite-Recovery Lab in his back yard in Escondido, CA, while he was cleaning out a box of rocks that was part of his rock collection.
+The specimens were collected in the Mojave Desert, but that may have been as much as 20 years earlier.
+[More]

 Chuckwalla - Find 1992-November.
 IAB-MG.
 1802g.

-Found in Kern County, CA. 35o15'N, 118o16'W. A single mass of 1.802 kg was found by Mr. Melvin English while quail hunting in the foothills of the Tehachapi Mountains.
+Found in Kern County, CA. 35°15'N, 118°16'W. A single mass of 1.802 kg was found by Mr. Melvin English while quail hunting in the foothills of the Tehachapi Mountains.
 Classification IAB-MG.
 The meteorite contains diamonds, some visible macroscopically, and many visible under the microscope.
 From: Meteoritical Bulletin 87.

 Ocotillo - Find 1990.
 IAB-MG (main group).
 28.57 kg.
 Found by Bill Hanna about 5 miles N. of Ocotillo in Imperial County.
 Main mass with James Schwade in Kankakee, Il.